 An event-related design was used for this experiment.
 In each trial, subjects received a group of 4 rapidly sequentially presented different tokens from the same condition (tetrads), with a presentation time of 450ms per stimulus.
 There was a jittered ITI of 4-7 seconds between trials, with occasional “null” trials up to 13 seconds long.
 Participants received two runs of this task while in the scanner, for a total duration of 302 seconds.
 Each run had 12 trials of each condition randomly presented, for a total of 48 trials per run and 24 trials per condition.

 All stimuli in PWord and SWord were one-syllable medium- to high-frequency words.
-Word frequency was established by the English Lexicon Project [Balota et al., 2007](Balota et al., 2007).
+Word frequency was established by the English Lexicon Project [Balota et al., 2007].
 FalseFont stimuli were real words presented using the Wingdings typeface, making them appear as a string of meaningless symbols; any letter-like symbols were not used.
-Vocod stimuli was created using Praat [Boersma and van Heuven, 2001] (Boersma, 2001).
+Vocod stimuli was created using Praat [Boersma and van Heuven, 2001].
 Stimuli were first divided into three bands: 0.14-3.13 Bark; 3.13-6.12 Bark; 6.12-9.11 Bark.
 For each band, root mean square intensity was computed and those intensity values were used to modulate Gaussian noise.
 We then replaced the original signal in each band with the noise to create 3-channel vocoded speech.
 Three channels were utilized to ensure that the speech was unintelligible.

 fMRI Acquisition